DurhamDJ/DurhamDJ.github.io/README.md

 Just use the section that's like `y6120QOlsfU`, at the end of the main URL.

 The entry in `'music'` should look like `['youtube': 'y6120QOlsfU']`.

+### Social Media
+Social media links are included in a similar way to music embeds, except that there should be at most one of each type for each DJ.
+They are included as icons in the bottom corner of the DJ's bio box.
+Currently supported are:

+- Facebook
+- Mixcloud
+- Soundcloud
+- YouTube

+For all of these, first visit the user's page.
+Next, copy the user's ID from the end of the URL (for example from `https://www.example.com/coolguy?maybe-some-other-info` you want to use just `coolguy`).
+However, YouTube often has URLs in the format of `https://www.youtube.com/urltype/username?maybe-other-info`.
+In this case, use `urltype/username`.